renubansal/Learning_Python_DS_ML/README.md

 ### Task: Day 1

 1. Take an arithmetic expression as input and solve it.
-    eg. python arithSolver.py 6+5*4/5
+[Solution]() eg. python arithSolver.py 6+5*4/5
 2. Take a bunch of strings as input and output them in alphabetical order.
     eg. python strSorter.py igit igdtuw india